-Health Need: Injury and Disease Prevention and Management Strategy or Program Summary Description Active FY22 Planned FY23 Healthier Living Program The Healthier Living program allows participants to learn about and practice a wide variety of tools to help them become better self-managers of their ongoing health conditions.
+Health Need: Injury and Disease Prevention and Mar nagemen t Strategy or Program Summary Description Active FY23 Planned FY24 Healthier Living Program The Healthier Living program allows participants to learn about and practice a wide variety of tools to help them become better self-managers of their ongoing health conditions.
 Workshops are open to anyone with a chronic health condition, as well as those who care for persons with chronic health conditions.
 They are offered at the community level in partnership with medical clinics, food banks, affordable housing developments and others to ensure the underserved have access to these peer led health education classes.
-Provided in both English and Spanish.

-Diabetes Care Management Program This program takes Woodland Memorial's focus on diabetes to the next level.
+Provided in both English and Spanish. ☑ ☑ Disease-Specific Support Groups Education and support are offered monthly in-person and virtually to those affected by specific diseases in the community.
+Current groups include: cancer and stroke. ☑ Diabetes Care Management Program This program takes Woodland Memorial's focus on diabetes to the next level.
 High risk individuals with uncontrolled diabetes are involved in bimonthly diabetes group medical appointments, and monitored closely via phone by case managers.
 They also receive more in-depth individual counseling from a nurse certified diabetic educator, primary care case manager, or registered dietitian, who work closely with primary care providers.
-Community health worker offers one-on-one consultations for Spanish speaking participants. ☑ Congestive Heart Active Management Program (CHAMP® CHAMP® establishes a relationship with patients who have heart failure after discharge from the hospital through regular phone interactions to support, educate and assist primary care physicians/cardiologists to manage this disease and monitoring of symptoms or complications.
-Disease-Specific Support Groups Education and support are offered monthly to those affected by specific diseases in the community.
-Current groups include: cancer; and stroke.
-Program transitioned to phone based support due to COVID concerns. Ø ☑ Migrant Center Visits The hospital sends a health educator to various centers to do a health screening and counseling for their residents.
-After initial visit, continuous follow-up and planning is offered to track the status and additional support. ☑ Healthy Living Outreach & Screenings Collaborating with various community organizations, the hospital participates in 10+ health outreach events each fiscal year where a plethora of screenings are offered depending on the target audience and topic (e.g. flu shots).
-This effort transitioned from traditional health outreach events to COVID-19 screenings for various community partners beginning March 2020. Ø Yolo Adult Day Health Center The hospital is the primary provider in Yolo County that addresses specialty health care and support needs of the elderly and disabled populations through the Adult Day Health Center.
+Community health worker offers one-on-one consultations for Spanish speaking participants. ☑ ☑ Migrant Center Visits The hospital sends a health educator to various centers to do a health screening and counseling for their residents.
+After initial visit, continuous follow-up and planning is offered to track the status and additional support. Ø ☑ Healthy Living Outreach & Screenings Collaborating with various community organizations, the hospital participates in 10+ health outreach events each fiscal year where a plethora of screenings are offered depending on the target audience and topic (e.g. flu shots). Ø ☑

+Yolo Adult Day Health Center The hospital is the primary provider in Yolo County that addresses specialty health care and support needs of the elderly and disabled populations through the Adult Day Health Center.
 The Center offers an interdisciplinary program of medical, psycho-social and rehabilitation services for adults at high risk of needing a higher level of care due to health, functional and cognitive losses.
-The Center specializes in high touch chronic disease management with the added components of caregiver respite, transportation, nutrition, education, and socialization. ☑ ☑ Oncology Nurse Navigation The Oncology Nurse Navigation program offers one-to-one support and guidance to patients diagnosed with cancer from the day of diagnosis onwards.
-The Oncology navigators provide interventions that address patient's immediate concerns and barriers to care such as difficulties Ø Ø with insurance, financial burden, lack of transportation and addressing the knowledge deficit of their diagnosis and treatment options.
-The Navigation program also provides referrals for nutritional and psycho-social support as well hosting multiple cancer support groups across the region.
-Restorative Community Program Supported through the Community Grants Program, a partnership between Mercy Coalition of West Sacramento, Yolo Food Bank, City of West Sacramento, Yolo County Health & Human Services Agency, and Collings Teen Center/Campus Life Connection, Restorative Community Program is a multi-faceted, interlocking strategy that leverages food stabilization, resource provision, and supportive services into opportunities for independent life skills mentoring and restorative job training.
-The goal of the Restorative Community Program is to create pockets of healthy social support; greater housing retention; and mental, physical, social and fiscal well-being for our unhoused and most vulnerable community members. Ø Ø
+The Center specializes in high touch chronic disease management with the added components of caregiver respite, transportation, nutrition, education, and socialization. ₫ V Oncology Nurse Navigation The Oncology Nurse Navigation program offers one-to-one support and guidance to patients diagnosed with cancer from the day of diagnosis onwards.
+The Oncology navigators provide interventions that address patient's immediate concerns and barriers to care such as difficulties with insurance, financial burden, lack of transportation and addressing the knowledge deficit of their diagnosis and treatment options.
+The Navigation program also provides referrals for nutritional and psycho-social support as well hosting multiple cancer support groups across the region. ₫ V Improved Overall Health Through Oral Health Care Supported through the Community Grants Program, a partnership between Oral Health Solutions, Yolo County Oral Health Program, Children Now, and Center for Oral Health.
+The project focuses on increasing access to dental care to improve the oral health and overall health of Medi-Cal members.
+Activities focus on 10-12 low-income schools in Yolo County to provide dental screenings, fluoride varnish, and dental care coordination for Medi-Cal members.
+Referrals to dental care are made through an electronic application.
+The app tracks the referral until a dental visit ☑ Ø